Skip to main content

 const logger1 = syntropyLog.getLogger('user-service');

-// Second call - returns the SAME instance (singleton)
+// Second call - returns the SAME instance (cached by name)

 const logger2 = syntropyLog.getLogger('user-service');